Wisconsin Historical Society to host “Walking Together In a Good Way: American Indian Engagement for the New Museum”

-The Wisconsin Indian Education Association has announced the 2019 conference will be held on April 26 & 27, 2019, at the Mead Hotel & Convention Center in Wisconsin Rapids.
-The 2019 conference will be hosted by WIEA’s West Region and planning is underway.
+The Wisconsin Indian Education Association has announced the 2019 conference will be held on April 26 & 27, 2019, at the Meade Hotel & Convention Center in Wisconsin Rapids.
+The 2019 conference will be hosted by WIEA’s Central Region and planning is underway.
 Stay tuned for more information and details in the near future!

 Click here for the 2019 Save the Date Conference flyer!

 Great Lakes Inter-Tribal Council announces 2019 Pre-College Camp in Milwaukee

 Great Lakes Inter-Tribal Council, in partnership with multiple groups interested in the health of American Indian people, has designed a student development program to support students who are interested in health care research and occupations.
 Through this program, students are provided with academic support, career guidance, and opportunities for hands-on learning experiences from middle school through their Bachelor Degree.
 The camp runs from July 7 – 17, 2018, in Milwaukee at the University of Milwaukee-Wisconsin.
 Click the link below for more information and click here for the Camp Flyer!

 Click here for the program application.